Milles98/CarSimulator/README.md

 * Transitions to ActionMenu.

-### ActionMenu: Handles the action menu interactions.
+### DriverInteractionMenu: Handles the menu interactions for driver.

 * Executes various actions such as driving, turning, refueling, and resting.